felixgrewe/linux_cookbook/install_maker.md

 **Download from http://www.yandell-lab.org**

-1. Unpack the MAKER tar file into the directory of your choice (i.e. ~/opt).
+ 1. Unpack the MAKER tar file into the directory of your choice (i.e. ~/opt). `tar zxvf maker-3.01.03.tgz`

  2. Go to the MAKER src/ directory. `cd ~/opt/maker/src`

  3. Configuration using `perl Build.PL`

+ 4. Installing missing dependencies `./Build installdeps`

- 4. Installation using `./Build install`
+ 5. Installation using `./Build install`

+ 6. Installation AUGUSTUS using `./Build augustus`

- 5. Add the following to your .profile if you haven't already:
+ 7. Add the following to your .profile if you haven't already:

 		`export ZOE="where_snap_is/Zoe"`